n8n-io/n8n-docs/docs/nodes/credentials/Harvest/README.md

 # Harvest

 You can find information about the operations supported by the Harvest node on the [integrations](https://n8n.io/integrations/n8n-nodes-base.harvest) page.
-You can also browse the source code of the node on [Harvest](https://github.com/n8n-io/n8n/tree/master/packages/nodes-base/nodes/Harvest).
+You can also browse the source code of the node on [GitHub](https://github.com/n8n-io/n8n/tree/master/packages/nodes-base/nodes/Harvest).

-## Pre-requisites
+## Prerequisites

 Create a [Harvest](https://www.getharvest.com/) account.